Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-Also, the Fibonacci sequence can help quantum computers remain quantum much longer; see <a href="https://www.futurism.com/the-byte/fibonacci-quantum-computer" target="_blank">sientests fed the Fibonacci sequence into a quantum computer</a>.
+Also, the Fibonacci sequence can help quantum computers remain quantum much longer; see <a href="https://www.futurism.com/the-byte/fibonacci-quantum-computer" target="_blank">scientists fed the Fibonacci sequence into a quantum computer</a>.

 <br /><br />